amishrikotkar/blog/_pages/about.md

 permalink: /about/
 ---

-# I'm Aniket, a software engineer who loves to tinker.
+### I'm Aniket, a software engineer who loves to tinker.

-## Currently, I am working as a machine learning engineer building a search product for healthcare enterprises.
+Currently, I am working as a machine learning engineer in Accenture building a search product for healthcare enterprises.
+I am also into web development, actively learning and building apps.
+In the past, I have integrated features based on ML into some web apps.
+I have interests in NLP and robotics.

+💸 I am into technology, cryptocurrency, investing.

-## Besides day to day work, I read a lot.
-Currently, I am reading Susan Cain's Quiet.
+Besides day to day work, I read a lot.
+Currently, I am reading 📚 Susan Cain's Quiet.
+I love trekking 🥾